IssacWD/myPythonCode/csc1001/Assignment#1/README.md

 #Assignment CSC1001 #1
 ###1.
-About class AssTools
+About package AssTools
-This class is wrote for **code reuse**.
+This package is wrote for **code reuse**.
 Because nearly every question need to judge whether the input is illegal.
 For higher accuracy, I use regular expression to match the input
 ```Python
 #!AssTools/getInput.py
 import re